BrevesOrg/Questions/README.md

 ## Repository structure

+The files are collected in different directory, one for each language (English, Italian, German, Spanish, French etc).
+In each directoryshould be dufferent files
-The idea is to have  questions divided in different files, one for each specific role, except for _base_ which contains questions that do not depend on the role.
+    * _base_ file, these questions do not depend on the role

-It can be interesting have files for different languages maybe using a directory for each language.
+    * a file for each specific role

 ## How to contribute